-Brody is a 9-year-old boy diagnosed with Lesch-Nyhan Syndrome (LNS), a rare genetic disorder that results in neurological and physical disabilities and self-injurious behavior.
-Brody uses a wheelchair to get around, is limited in his ability to communicate, and requires constant one-on-one supervision and care.
-When his parents are at work or sleeping, Medicaid covers the skilled nurse needed to administer his medications, feed him through a G-tube, and ensure his safety when he tries to hurt himself.
-Medicaid allows Brody to receive care in his own home.
+Brody is a 9-year-old boy diagnosed with Lesch-Nyhan Syndrome (LNS), a rare genetic disorder that results in neurological and physical disabilities.
+Brody uses a wheelchair to get around, is limited in his ability to communicate, and requires constant one-on-one supervision and care from a nurse or trained caregiver.
+When his parents are at work or sleeping, Medicaid covers the skilled nurse needed to administer Brody's medications, feed him through his g-tube, and ensure his safety and health.